 How would a Hugo Voter Packet in this category work?

 We've already successfully done it!
 Each Worldcon decides whether and how it will offer a packet.
 Where there is a packet, it is up to individual creators or their representatives to decide how they'd like to be represented in the packet.
 For single-work categories such as Best Novel, some creators will opt to include the entire work while others will include an excerpt or summary.
 The experience of the 2021 DisCon III discretionary Best Video Game category is instructive.
-Three of the six finalists made full game codes available for their game, and between 100-200 Worldcon members requested at least one code.
+Three of the six finalists made full game codes available for their game (meaning a free way to access a full copy of the game) , and between 100-200 Worldcon members requested at least one code.
 Two of the remaining games worked with Worldcon staff to provide representative promotional material that would help voters understand and evaluate the game.
 For analog games or other interactive works there are undeniable complications vis-a-vis a Hugo Voter Packet, but these are not unlike a number of Best Related Work finalists that can only be experienced secondhand.

 In such a format, as a fan award, we must take into account both creator intent and accessibility.
 Creators who choose to make their work inaccessible or less accessible for our members are making a choice relative to our long history as a fan award and how they regard the fan community.
 While the aim of the Hugo Awards is to reward the best work in speculative fiction in a given year, this drive is inextricable from our identity as a democratic fan award, as opposed to a juried professional award (for example).